oracle-livelabs/pts/upgrade-to-23ai/lab3-replay-upgrade/replay-upgrade.md

 ### Prerequisites ###

-- You have access to the Upgrade to the Upgrade to 23ai Livelab image
+- You have access to the "Upgrade to 23ai" Livelab image
 - A new 23ai database has been created in this image (from Lab 1)
 - All databases in the image are running